thebigbeanest/u2_mongoose_flights-BC/README.md

 	- AAU, I want to view the list of flights by departure date in ascending order.

 	- AAU, I want the flights in the list to not be displayed if the flight's departure date and time have passed.

+	- AAU, I want to see all flights from California to New York by descending price (hint - you may need to create a number of Flight objects that meet this requirement.
+You can use JFK and LGA for New York airports, and LAX and SFO for California's)